corenzan/bbdb/README.md

 See [Makefile](Makefile) for build tasks.

 The data is loaded from disk.
-The expected format is a CSV.
+The expected format is a CSV using `;` as separator.

 ## Reference